Loading...

 Stay Hydrated

-Drink water before and during your meal to aid in digestion and reduce potential spikes.
+Drink water throughout the meal to aid digestion and potentially lower blood sugar spikes.

 healthspan-mbl